HG Foundation

 - General charitable activities outside tech/STEM education

-- Organizations without evidence-based approaches
+- Organisations without evidence-based approaches

-- Programs without clear outcome metrics
+- Programmes without clear outcome metrics

 - Initiatives outside UK, Europe, and North America

-- Single-organization beneficiary charities
+- Single-organisation beneficiary charities

-- Organizations unable to demonstrate scalability
+- Organisations unable to demonstrate scalability

-- Unsolicited applications from unknown organizations
+- Unsolicited applications from unknown organisations

-Ready to write a winning application for Hg Foundation?
+Ready to write a winning application for HG Foundation?

 Our AI helps you craft proposals that match their exact priorities.
-Save 10+ hours and increase your success rate.
+Save hours and increase your success rate.

 Governance and Leadership

-Trustees (10 Total)
+Trustees

 Notable Trustees: